ourdjiniaymen/ourdjiniaymen/README.md

 ## 🔭 What I'm working on

-I'm currently learning various front-end and back-end web development technologies, including HTML, CSS, JavaScript, React, Node.js, and MongoDB.
+I'm currently learning various front-end and back-end web development technologies, including Django, React and MongoDB.

 ## 🌱 What I'm currently learning